chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 Let's tweak the story:

-- After the Gem gets divided, it doesn't really matter if the story needs the waters could start to dry up a bit.
-The point is, everyone knows that water wards off the Druun.
+- After the Gem gets divided, it doesn't really matter if the story needs the waters to start to dry up or it's already been drying.
+The point is, everyone already knows that water wards off the Druun.
 - **Fang immediately starts diverting rivers and constructing channels/pumps.** Lol what if we had magic seeds that grows into plants that somehow causes the air around it to whatever, and attracts clouds (cloud seeding LOL).
 - Fang becomes really immune to the Druun.
 Their climate turns into one that rains so often and so heavy, and the water cycle is just trapped in their region.
 - Clashing between tribes gets bad to the point that they're just cutting off water supply to other tribes—even when it doesn't benefit them!
 Poisoning water sources.
 Spilling water into contaminated land.
 And only pure water (fit for drinking and sustaining life) can ward off the Druun.
 Thirst and sickness weakens and kills whoever isn't petrified by the Druun, especially in Heart and Tail.